-Option Description -O,disable-cpu-onlining <yes no></yes no> To not switch on CPU cores that are offline to read their information.
+Option Description -0,disable-cpu-onlining <yes no></yes no> To not switch on CPU cores that are offline to read their information.
 This option is useful for kernels that fail to handle this action correctly, for example they reboot the system.
 Defaults to no. -F,spe-sample-rate <n></n> Specify the SPE periodic sampling rate.
-The rate, $<$ n $>$ , is the number of operations between each sample, and must be a nonzero positive integer.
+The rate, <n>, is the number of operations between each sample, and must be a nonzero positive integer.
 The hardware specifies the minimum rate.
-Values below this threshold are ignored and the hardware minimum is used instead. smmuv3-model <model_id> <iidr></iidr></model_id> Specify the SMMUv3 model.
-You can specify the model ID string directly, such as mmu-600, or the hex value representation for the model's IIDR number either fully, such as 4832243b, or partially, such as 483_43b.
+Values below this threshold are ignored and the hardware minimum is used instead.</n> -L,capture-log Enable to generate a log file for the capture in the capture's directory, as well as sending the logs to stderr.
+If you are using the streamline_me.py script, gator is launched withcapture-log enabled by default. smmuv3-model <model_id> <iidr></iidr></model_id> Specify the SMMUv3 model.
+You can specify the model ID string directly, such as mmu-600, or the hex value representation for the model's IIDR number either fully, such as 4832243b, or partially, such as 483_43b. -Y,off-cpu-time <yes no></yes no> Collect Off-CPU time statistics.
+Detailed statistics require root permission. -I,inherit <yes no poll></yes no poll> When profiling an application, gatord monitors all subsequent threads and child processes.
+Specify no to monitor only the initial thread of the application.
+Specify poll to periodically look for new processes or threads.
+Note: Per-function metrics are only supported in system-wide mode, or wheninherit is set to no or poll.
+The default is yes. -N,num-pmu-counters <n></n> Override the number of programmable PMU counters that are available.
+This option reduces the number of programmable PMU counters available for profiling.
+Use this option when the default is incorrect, or because some programmable counters are unavailable because they are consumed by the OS, or other processes, or by a hypervisor.
+Caution: The Arm PMU typically exposes 6 programmable counters, and one fixed function cycle counter.
+This argument assumes the fixed cycle counter is not part of the reduced set of counters.
+If your target exposes 2 programmable counters and the fixed cycle counter, then 2 is passed for the value of <n>.
+However, if your target exposes 2 programmable counters and no fixed cycle counter, then 1 is passed for the value of <n>.</n></n>